Great Mission Housing Venezuela: Structural deficiencies

 In 2013, Enzo Betancourt warned about the deterioration of the infrastructure of Misión Vivienda, stating that the Association had constantly called the attention of government authorities.
 Enzo gave as an example the situation of the Ciudad Caribia housing complex, where by 2012 they had received several complaints of walls that had fallen down, unsupported friezes and cracked walls and slabs.
 Betancourt said that as a result of the complaints he had warned that all the phases to be taken into account in the construction of the housing should be completed in the short term, that in spite of the haste with which the executive carried out the project, professional and technical factors should be taken into account so that it could be viable and have an optimum quality, and that all the works of the Housing Mission should have a chronogram of activities to execute the works properly.

 In 2016, Enzo Betancourt described as false the figures offered by Nicolás Maduro regarding the delivery of new housing, stating that by that date the works had been paralyzed for three months.
 Enzo stated that the figures included the so-called "Barrio Nuevo Barrio Tricolor", existing shanty houses in slums that were being rebuilt, decorated and falsely presented as new buildings.

 On 30 August 2017, cracks in a Misión Vivienda building in Tanaguarenas, Vargas state, grew larger after a 4.5 magnitude earthquake; residents feared that the damage could cause the structures to collapse.

 Gustavo Izaguirre, dean of the Faculty of Architecture and Urbanism of the Central University of Venezuela, warned that there have been construction elements that make the buildings vulnerable in the event of an earthquake.

+During the 2026 Venezuela earthquakes, three out of the four GMVV apartment buildings in Caraballeda, La Guaira state, were destroyed.
+The buildings contained at least 960 apartments.